 Costs in a Danish company

-Danish company accounting also deals with costs, accounts, balance sheets and assets.
+Danish company bookkeeping also deals with costs, accounts, balance sheets and assets.

 Below is the Danish balance sheet template: